metamath/lamp-guide/docs/11/index.md

 Sometimes it's not clear which alternative (if any) is worth trying, in which case, you may need to try out different approaches to see if they lead anywhere.
+It's fine to try out different options; when creating a real proof, you often have to try different situations until you find one that works.
+As you do it you'll get a better intuition for what is likely to work.

 In this situation the direct applications of the hypothesis don't look to me like they're going to lead to a proof.

-I'm going to select the option with a work variable &amp;W1 because that seems more promising.
+So I'm going to select the option with a work variable &amp;W1 because that seems more promising.

 > Click on the option that includes &amp;W1 and use "Apply Selected".